-All financial documents, including the budget, are monitored for compliance and accuracy with standard accounting practices, which is overseen by the Vice President of Finance and Administration.
-Board Policy 3070 ensures that financial records are audited by an independent, external auditing firm (III.D-14) The annual audit report is reviewed by the Board's Audit Sub-Committee, and then approved by the Governing Board (III.D.11).
+All financial documents, including the budget, are monitored for compliance and accuracy with standard accounting practices, which is overseen by the Vice President of Finance & Administration.
+Board Policy 3070 ensures that financial records are audited by an independent, external auditing firm (IIID6 Board Policy 3070 Accounting Annual Audit).
+The annual audit report is reviewed by the Board's Audit Subcommittee, and then approved by the Governing Board (IIID6 Financial Statements Yr Ended June 30 2021).

-Solano Community College reports financial information to the Chancellor's Office on a quarterly and annual basis, including year-to-date fiscal performances, cash balances, costs of any collective bargaining agreements, and any possible financial difficulties (III.D.15-18).
-These reports are also present to the Fiscal Advisory Committee, the College Governance Council, and the Governing Board for review.
-The reports are also available to the general community on the Solano Community College website.
+SCC reports financial information to the Chancellor's Office on a quarterly and annual basis, including year-to-date fiscal performances, cash balances, costs of any collective bargaining agreements, and any possible financial difficulties (IIID6 Quarterly Financial Status Report September 30 2021; IIID6 Quarterly Financial Status Report December 31 2021; IIID6 Quarterly Financial Status Report March 31 2022; IIID6 Annual Financial & Budget Report October 2022).
+These reports are also presented to the Fiscal Advisory Committee, the College Governance Council, and the Governing Board for review.
+The reports are also available to the general community on the College's website.